 - There shall be no discrimination toward any individual for any reason, including race, color, religion, creed, sex, sexual orientation, national origin, ancestry, ethnicity, age, disability, citizenship, marital status, military or veteran status, predisposing violence victim status, domestic violence victim status, HIV status or any other characteristic protected by law.

 - Gateway will not refuse, transfer, or discharge individuals who are in need of our services based upon any factor that is unrelated to individual care needs.

 - Gateway recognizes that from time to time, conflicts will arise among those who participate in agency and service recipient care decisions.
-Whether this conflict is between members of administration, employees, consultant, affiliates or the Board of this institution or between individual caregivers and the service recipient, Gateway will seek to resolve all conflicts fairly, objectively, and in a timely manner.
+Whether this conflict is between employees, board members, or affiliates or between individual caregivers and the service recipients, Gateway will seek to resolve all conflicts fairly, objectively, and in a timely manner.
 In cases where mutual satisfaction cannot be achieved, the service recipient, their representative, the administration or appropriate group can engage in the conflict resolution process.
 Other staff, or if needed, outside experts will be involved and their opinions sought as needed to pursue a mutually satisfactory resolution.

 - All service recipient information is private and confidential and as such, staff is charged to protect the privacy and confidentiality of the individuals we serve and to communicate in a professional manner in accordance with all applicable New York State and Federal regulations.

 - Service Recipient-Staff Relations: Staff shall keep relations on a professional level that is above question of any kind.
 The guidelines are as follows:

 - There shall be no personal financial transactions between staff and service recipient.
 This includes accepting gifts of obvious significant value and lending or borrowing money under most normal circumstances.